diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 5/00 - Object Oriented - part 1 - Intro and context (this).md

+We can construct objects in few different ways

+- Object literal (manual way)
+- Factory funciton (we won't show it this time)
+- Class or Constructor Function ( using OOP principles: abstraction, inheritance )

 #### Object literals

 Lets say that we want to make many similar objects.

-for example if we are creating a game, we may create many players.
+for example if we are  to create a database of vehicles, we may need to create many objects manually.

 This can bring a lot of typing and work.